Wednesday 28 August 2024

 I figure you would be wondering by this point why anyone would bother with a machine that has so many issues.

 Firstly, Husqvarnas are the only machines I've seen with a genuine low gear.
 When engaged, they go slowly and can punch through just about anything.
-The gearing is controlled by pushing or pulling the bobbin winder.
-The bobbin winder activates automatically when you place a bobbin on.
+The gearing is controlled by pushing (off) or pulling (on) the bobbin winder.
+The bobbin winder is always on.

 Secondly, the patterns available are wonderful, and you can draw little dogs as well as yachts, and remember this is a mechanical machine designed in the 1960s.
 The patterns (which are covered cylinders) are easy to find because most people discard their machines when they get stuck (in reverse is very common), seized or break the pattern gear.